12 reasons why the life of XSitePro desktop version has come to an end

 Instead, they want something quick and easy, that they can switch on and start making money from within hours.
 The Internet marketing world is full of people offering such tools and it is hard for us to compete with that kind of promise.

 There’s also a desire for black hat tools that will exploit weaknesses or loop holes in Google to get a high ranking in the search results.
 There are things we could do to XSitePro to make it such a tool, but it doesn’t sit comfortably with me ethically.
-I’m proud that XSitePro has always been white-hat web site development tool and there’s never been any question of Google banning XSitePro sites, or downgrading them in the search results.
+I’m proud that XSitePro has always been a white-hat web site development tool and there’s never been any question of Google banning XSitePro sites, or downgrading them in the search results.

 So, as attractive as black-hat techniques may have proved over the last decade (mainly very short-lived) it isn’t an area we could compete on ethically.